ryym/vim-plugger/README.md

 # vim-plugger

-Yet another plugin manager for Vim.
+Yet another plugin manager for Vim and Neovim.

-## Features
+## Concept

-- One configuration file per plugin
+### One configuration file per plugin

+- You can find a plugin configuration directly from file search.
+    - No need to search around a plugin name from large vimrc
+- By `before_load` / `after_load` hooks, any configurations about a plugin can be placed in one file.

+### Minimal feature set

-- Based on Vim's builtin [packages][vim-packages] system
+- Plugins are managed by Vim's builtin [packages][vim-packages] system.
-- Before/after load hook
-- Async loading
+- Plugins are loaded lazily by default, by just delaying loadings a bit after Vim's startup.
+    - Keep fast startup without bunch of customization of load timings (on command/key/filetype, etc)

 [vim-packages]: https://vim-jp.org/vimdoc-en/repeat.html#packages